Louisville Waterfront Park: Development

 Phase IV of development for Waterfront Park is a proposed $35 million investment to expand the park 22 acres uniting downtown and West Louisville along the waterfront.
-Phase IV land lies west of Louisville’s principal wharf and harbor area at Fourth Street.
+Phase IV land lies west of Louisville's principal wharf and harbor area at Fourth Street.
 Largely neglected, it sits beneath the I‐64 Interstate Highway.
 Phase IV will celebrate the rich local history and heritage of the area.
-The site was the location of Louisville’s first frontier fortress, Fort on Shore, and later a heavy industrial site.
-In the first componene of Phase IV, Waterfront park and Kentucky Science Center have partnered to create an outdoor experiential learning area called Playworks at Waterfront Park.
+The site was the location of Louisville's first frontier fortress, Fort on Shore, and later a heavy industrial site.
+In the first component of Phase IV, Waterfront park and Kentucky Science Center have partnered to create an outdoor experiential learning area called Playworks at Waterfront Park.
 The new area will include creative play structures and various interactive displays featuring various artifacts to celebrate and teach the waterfront's history.
 Concept design for Playworks at Waterfront park was finalized in 2018, and construction is anticipated to be completed near the beginning of 2024.